mbasso/styled-components-test-utils/README.md

 and following one of these: [Jest](#jest), [Expect](#expect), [Chai](#chai), [Jasmine](#jasmine)

 ### Jest
-To use styled-components-test-utils with jest, you have simply have to import the following:
+To use styled-components-test-utils with jest, you simply have to import the following:

 ```js
 import 'styled-components-test-utils/lib/jest';